tiiuae/ghaf/docs/style_guide.md

 * Unicode characters

     For GitHub .md files (not for GitHub Pages), emojis are welcome :octocat:.
-[Supported GitHub emojis](https://github-emoji-picker.vercel.app/).
+    Check [Supported GitHub emojis](https://github-emoji-picker.vercel.app/) for more inspiration.